sinkovit/Discrete-Math-Project/Introduction/README.md

 formatting, such as subscripts and superscripts, square roots, math symbols, integrals, sums, Greek letters and matrices.

-## 05 Combinations and iterations.ipynb
+## 05 Combinations and permutations.ipynb

 Introduction to combinations and permutations using the Python itertools module